akbarsobirjonov/Random-Password-Generator/README.md

-# Random-Password-Generator
+# Random Password Generator

-This code response to generate random password with using Lettercase, Uppercase, Symbols and Digits.
-If you can not imagine the password for your account, this code will generate the random password for you.
+This is a simple Python script to generate a random password containing lowercase letters, uppercase letters, numbers, and symbols.

+## Features

+- Generates an 8-character random password
+- Includes lowercase, uppercase, numbers, and special characters

+## Usage

+1. Clone or download the repository.
+2. Run the script: